 Over 40 wind tunnel tests were conducted on Burj Khalifa to examine the effects the wind would have on the tower and its occupants.
 These ranged from initial tests to verify the wind climate of Dubai, to large structural analysis models and facade pressure tests, to micro-climate analysis of the effects at terraces and around the tower base.
 Even the temporary conditions during the construction stage were tested with the tower cranes on the tower to ensure safety at all times.

-Stack effect or chimney effect is a phenomenon that effects super-tall building design, and arises from the changes in pressure and temperature with height.
+Stack effect or chimney effect is a phenomenon that affects super-tall building design and arises from the changes in pressure and temperature with height.
 Special studies were carried on Burj Khalifa to determine the magnitude of the changes that would have to be dealt with in the building design.

 The interior design of Burj Khalifa public areas was also done by the Chicago office of Skidmore, Owings & Merrill LLP and was led by award-winning designer Nada Andric.
 It features glass, stainless steel and polished dark stones, together with silver travertine flooring, Venetian stucco walls, handmade rugs and stone flooring.
 The interiors were inspired by local culture while staying mindful of the building's status as a global icon and residence.